 One was raised in a single parent home and one was a single mom herself not too long ago.
 I tell you all this just to say that both of these women have had unique life experiences.
-Their discussion centered around whether you could be poor and still eat healthy food, or if being poor meant that you could not afford to eat healthy.
+Their discussion centered around whether you could be poor and still eat healthy food, or if being poor meant that you could not afford to eat healthily.
 Obviously, they both had different opinions.

 I think it’s a very sensitive topic but one that deserves discussion.
-D is a full time student though he also teaches a few classes every semester.
-We use his salary mostly to pay down my loans and for his school related expenses.
+D is a full-time student though he also teaches a few classes every semester.
+We use his salary mostly to pay down my loans and for his school-related expenses.
 So in many ways, we are a one salary family.

 And I’ll be honest, we don’t buy the type of food we would if we made significantly more.
 I love fruit … love it.
 But it can be really expensive.
 So I very rarely buy it.
-D and I drink different types of milk (him likes skim, me 1%).
+D and I drink different types of milk (he likes skim, me 1%).
 Since he is the one who really consumes milk regularly, and it’s a pricey food item, I typically don’t have 1% milk in the house.
 I would also love to buy more locally grown produce/products as well as more organic and less chemically processed.
 That isn’t really happening on our budget.
 It just isn’t.

-Now that isn’t to say we hit up the McDonald’s drive thru every night for the dollar menu.
+Now that isn’t to say we hit up the McDonald’s drive-thru every night for the dollar menu.
 We don’t.
 I do make sure we have a somewhat balanced meal.
 But our food definitely has a lot more chemicals in it than I would prefer.